uwdub/web-dub/_people/doctoral/_unchecked/satyanarayan-arvind.md

 #   Master of Science in Engineering
 ################################################################################
 positions:
-- affiliation: Stanford Computer Science
+- affiliation: Computer Science & Engineering

 ################################################################################
 # A person may have a website.
 If not, this field should not be present.